On Memorization in Diffusion Models: More Empirical Results on CIFAR-10

-\subsection{Model size}
+\subsection{Model Size}

-\textbf{Model width.} We investigate the influence of different channel multipliers, specifically exploring the values from $\{64, 96, 128, 160, 192, 224, 256\}$.
-We also consider two scenarios for the number of residual blocks per resolution: $2$ and $4$.
-As illustrated in Fig.~\ref{fig_model_width2}, when $|\mathcal{D}|=2$k, we observe a consistent and monotonic increase in the memorization ratio as the model width grows.
+\textbf{Model width.} We investigate the influence of different channel multipliers, specifically exploring the values from \{64, 96, 128, 160, 192, 224, 256\}.
+We also consider two scenarios for the number of residual blocks per resolution: 2 and 4.
+As illustrated in Figure~\ref{fig_model_width2}, when $|\mathcal{D}|=\,$2k, we observe a consistent and monotonic increase in the memorization ratio as the model width grows.
 This observation aligns with the conclusions drawn in Sec.~\ref{model_size}.
-Furthermore, we provide a dynamic view of the memorization ratios during the training process in Fig.~\ref{fig_width_process2} and Fig.~\ref{fig_width_process4}.
+Furthermore, we provide a dynamic view of the memorization ratios during the training process in Figure~\ref{fig_width_process2} and Figure~\ref{fig_width_process4}.
 It is worth noting that wider diffusion models consistently exhibit higher levels of memorization throughout the entire training process. \looseness=-1

-\textbf{Model depth.} We delve into the impact of varying numbers of residual blocks per resolution, considering values in the range of $\{2, 4, 6, 8, 10\}$.
-We maintain two different channel multiplier values, specifically $128$ and $256$, and set the training data size $|\mathcal{D}|=2$k.
-The results, as presented in Fig.~\ref{fig_model_depth2}, confirm the non-monotonic effect of model depth on memorization. .
-When the channel multiplier is set to $256$, the curve depicting the relationship between memorization ratio and the number of residual blocks per resolution exhibits multiple peaks.
-To gain a better understanding of this non-monotonic effect, we visualize the training process in Fig.~\ref{fig_depth_process128} and Fig.~\ref{fig_depth_process256}.
+\textbf{Model depth.} We delve into the impact of varying numbers of residual blocks per resolution, considering values in the range of \{2, 4, 6, 8, 10\}.
+We maintain two different channel multiplier values, specifically 128 and 256, and set the training data size $|\mathcal{D}|=\,$2k.
+The results, as presented in Figure~\ref{fig_model_depth2}, confirm the non-monotonic effect of model depth on memorization. .
+When the channel multiplier is set to 256, the curve depicting the relationship between memorization ratio and the number of residual blocks per resolution exhibits multiple peaks.
+To gain a better understanding of this non-monotonic effect, we visualize the training process in Figure~\ref{fig_depth_process128} and Figure~\ref{fig_depth_process256}.
 Occasionally, deeper diffusion models yield lower memorization ratios than shallower ones throughout the whole training process.
-It is noteworthy that when both model width and depth are set large values (e.g., the number of residual blocks per resolution is $8$ and the channel multiplier is $256$), the memorization of the diffusion model also demonstrates non-monotonic characteristics.
+It is noteworthy that when both model width and depth are set large values (e.g., the number of residual blocks per resolution is 8 and the channel multiplier is 256), the memorization of the diffusion model also demonstrates non-monotonic characteristics.

-\subsection{Skip connections}
+\subsection{Skip Connections}